openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/05-integration-of-ansible-automation-platform-and-jenkins/assignment.md

 git push
 ```

-After pushing, check the Jenkins dashboard.
+After push, check the Jenkins dashboard.
 The Continuous Integration pipeline will start.
 It will build and push the container image.
-Later on, the Continuous Deployment pipeline will start with the help of Ansible Automation Platform, and it will deploy the pod in OpenShift cluster.
+Later on, the Continuous Deployment pipeline will start with the help of Ansible Automation Platform,  it will deploy the pod in OpenShift cluster.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/jenkins_cd_op.png?raw=true)